-Once upon a time we used to do strategic plans for a 5-year period, then we reduced it down to 3-years, now it’s a 12 month plan with a review each quarter and certainly at the 6-month mark.
+Once upon a time we used to do strategic plans for a 5-year period, then we reduced it down to 3-years, then 12 months, and now it’s a 3 month plan (or possibly 6 months) with a review each month.
 So, there’s pressure on execs to keep transforming their thinking to keep on top of present-day realities in order to be effective and keep the bottom line buoyant.

 - Previously we used to have more hierarchical organisations based on command and control, but now we have leaner, flatter structures which require more networking, have less boundaries, and are virtual organisations requiring greater emotional intelligence and interpersonal skills of leaders all of which now need coaching and support.

 - Staff now work from home (given the intervention of Covid-19 on work practices) and there is a great deal more flexibility in the workplace than previously.
 Often it is difficult to get staff together as a team or to meet face-to-face and for the leader, it is more difficult to connect with staff, to know how they’re progressing and to create and sustain team morale.
 Coaching helps the leader navigate this significant change in the workplace.

 - The game has changed from rewarding seniority and longevity to understanding how to not only retain human capital, but to inspire and develop talented people to bring about high-performing teams.
 Leadership coaching is a new tool for understanding how to keep and grow talented staff.